 Leading us in the right direction

-Tina Rose – Chief Operating Officer
+Tina Rose – Chief Executive Officer

 A San Diego native, Tina has more than two decades of experience in the non-profit sector, with a focus on youth serving organizations.
 Tina independently opened a Foster and Adoption branch office in San Diego, and then conducted all facets of the marketing, certification/training and office management as the office grew.
 In 2004, she began her career with Big Brothers Big Sisters of San Diego County.
 Tina started working in the Program Department, then in 2005 became the Marketing Director, in 2015 the Director of Marketing & Events and in 2017 the Vice President of Operations.
 Tina works diligently with the BBBS Board and the greater community to build awareness of the need for more mentors and funding to support the life-changing programs offered by Big Brothers Big Sisters.
 Tina graduated summa cum laude from Vanguard University and was a scholar athlete, playing four years of collegiate volleyball.
 Tina is an active mentor and community volunteer.
 She supports various causes, such as the Sharp Mary Birch Hospital NICU, Voices for Children CASA program, Miracle Babies, The American Cancer Society and Flood Church.